Did DarkSide Hackers Just Apologize For Hacking a U.S. Oil Pipeline?

 What Are the Social Consequences of the DarkSide Hack?

-One reason the DarkSide hackers might be feeling remorse is that their actions could potentially cost all of us.
-The Colonial Pipeline carries more than 100 million gallons of jet fuel, gasoline, diesel, and home heating oil from Houston to New York every single day.
+One reason the DarkSide hackers might feel remorse is that their actions could cost us all.
+The Colonial Pipeline carries over 100 million gallons of jet fuel, gasoline, diesel, and home heating oil daily from Houston to New York.

 According to Business Insider, the pipeline provides nearly half (45%) of the east coast’s fuel supply.

-So it makes sense then that when the entire pipeline is forced to shut down, there could be some serious consequences.
+So it makes sense then that there could be serious consequences when the entire pipeline is forced to shut down.

 Oil futures rose after the attack, and if the problem continues to fester, it could increase gas prices all across America.

 This is a problem for a hacking group that purports to have ethics.
-In 2020, DarkSide announced its arrival and had a sort of ‘ethical code’ in tow.
+In 2020, DarkSide announced its arrival and had a ‘ethical code’ in tow.

 According to Bleeping Computer, the group announced that it had ‘principles’ that would prevent it from hacking institutions like schools, universities, hospitals, hospices, non-profit organizations, and the government.